-NYU Winthrop is the Long Island hospital base of NYU Langone Health and is ranked by U.S. News & World Report as one of the top-10 New York metro-area hospitals.
+NYU Langone Hospital—Long Island, formerly NYU Winthrop Hospital, is the Long Island base of NYU Langone Health and is ranked by U.S. News & World Report as one of the top-10 New York metro-area hospitals.
 The hospital was founded in 1896 by local physicians and concerned citizens and is now a 591-bed medical academic center and ACS Level 1 Trauma Center.
 The hospital features more than 75 divisions of specialty care, offering comprehensive inpatient and outpatient programs and services to address every stage of life.
-NYU Winthrop also has a Research Institute that conducts robust research and studies that are helping to shape the future of medicine.
+NYU Langone Hospital—Long Island also has a Research Institute that conducts robust research and studies that are helping to shape the future of medicine.
 The hospital, with ties to New York University, blends the progressive philosophy and advances of a teaching and research institution with a personal approach to patient care that is the cornerstone of the organization.
-The NYU Winthrop campus is also home to the new NYU Long Island School of Medicine— tuition-free school with an accelerated three-year curriculum devoted exclusively to training primary care physicians.
+The NYU Langone Hospital—Long Island campus is also home to the new NYU Long Island School of Medicine— tuition-free school with an accelerated three-year curriculum devoted exclusively to training primary care physicians.
 Learn more about us.

 PATIENTS IN 2019